 Success may vary depending on the particular problems being addressed as well as your consistency, motivation, and dedication to improving yourself.
 I emphasize again that your journey of transformation and healing involves active participation, self-exploration, gaining new insights about yourself and others, finding ways of dealing with problems, learning new skills, and diligent practice.

-- I am a Florida licensed Clinical Psychologist and NeuroPsychologist.
+- I am licensed Clinical Psychologist and NeuroPsychologist.

-- I earned a multiple diplomas: Bachelors of Arts, Masters of Science, Doctor of Philosophy (PhD) in Clinical Psychology and NeuroPsychology with Internships and additional Post Doctoral Fellowships from medical school.
+- I earned a multiple diplomas: Bachelors of Arts, Masters of Science, Doctor of Philosophy (PhD) in Clinical Psychology and NeuroPsychology with Internships and additional Post Doctoral Fellowships from University of Florida Medical School.

 - I have been conducting psychological (personality & emotional) evaluations and neuropsychological (brain-behavior-neuroscience) evaluations for 20+years.